The awesome sand dunes at Mungo National Park, N.S.W.

 Rolling hills, farmland and grazing cattle.
 Very relaxing stuff indeed.

 This image shows the Burrabong Creek meeting the ocean at Bushrangers Bay near Cape Schanck, Victoria.

 Bushrangers Bay is a secluded beach located about one hours walk from the Cape Schanck car park.

 The walking track winds it’s way through beach scrub, up and down hills including many stairs, and along scenic clifftops.

 I would advise anyone taking this track to wear sturdy footwear as the path is shared with aggressive bull ants for much of the way, and of course there’s always a chance of encountering a snake sunning itself.
 Oh, and don’t forget a bottle of drinking water.

 Gum trees growing precariously close to a cliff edge in western Victoria, Australia.

 I was attracted to this scene by the trees silhouetted against the bright cloudy sky and of course the dead limbs in the foreground.

-This image of an abandoned house was taken during an excursion to the Dandenong Ranges, Victoria, Australia.
+Images from an abandoned house taken during an excursion to the Dandenong Ranges, Victoria, Australia.